ABOUT LATIN TRADE SYMPOSIUM

 New Opportunities: Paraguay’s Future and the Road Ahead

 A conversation with H.E.
-Horacio Cartes Jara , President, Republic of Paraguay, and Mario López Estrada , President, Tigo Guatemala
+Horacio Cartes Jara , President, Republic of Paraguay, and Mario López Estrada , Partner, Tigo Guatemala

 With Introduction by Conor McEnroy , Chairman, Sudameris Bank